 PROTECT: Alcohol labelling policies to protect young people

 The objective of the project was to build capacity at the European, country and local levels by providing information of the experience, evidence base and need for consumer labelling of alcoholic beverages, particularly to create a supportive environment to help prevent the harmful use of alcohol amongst young people.
-PROTECT

 Harmful alcohol use is common in young people, and binge drinking is frequent.
 Active sharing of best practice on consumer labelling targeted at young people should upwardly harmonize policies and programmes to invest in young people's health and well-being.